whozahm3d/fraud-detection-ai-system/README.md

 3. **RAG Policy Assistant** — A hybrid retrieval system (BM25 + dense vectors + CrossEncoder reranking) retrieves relevant SBP regulatory provisions and feeds them to GPT-4o-mini, generating grounded regulatory risk reports with zero hallucinations.

-> **Academic note:** This is a final-year university AI course project built on the PaySim synthetic dataset.
+> **Academic note:** This is a thirs-year university AI course project built on the PaySim synthetic dataset.
 Results are strong but not validated on real-world production transaction data.

 ---